Noorda

 Courtney Davis, Dean

 This season we invite you to celebrate the beauty of living with us at The Noorda – home to inspiring events and an exciting hub for the arts in Utah County.
-In addition to hundreds of performances and presentations by our talented students and acclaimed faculty, The Noorda Series presents world-renowned, diverse, award-winning performers and artists like Broadway superstar Patti LuPone, pop culture sensation Postmodern Jukebox, and the pioneering Ailey II of the Alvin Ailey American Dance Theatre.
+In addition to hundreds of performances and presentations by our talented students and acclaimed faculty, The Noorda Series presents world-renowned, award-winning performers and artists like Broadway superstar Patti LuPone, pop culture sensation Postmodern Jukebox, and the pioneering Ailey II of the Alvin Ailey American Dance Theatre.
 We are also proud to be the Utah County home for The Utah Symphony.

 Our mission is to produce and present artistic excellence, which would not be possible without the generous support of our sponsors.
 We thank them and express our deep gratitude to all patrons, supporters, and friends of The Noorda.